thaumant/lucid-suggest/javascript/README.md

 ## Performance

-At the moment LucidSuggest works best with shorter sentences, like shopping items or book titles.
-Using longer texts, like articles or movie descriptions, may lead to poor experience.
+LucidSuggest works best with shorter sentences, like shopping items or book titles.
+Using longer texts, like articles or movie descriptions, may lead to performance regressions and generally poor user experience.

-For example, for 10000 records, each containing 4-8 common English words, you can expect a typical search to take less than 1 ms, so you can simply call it at every keystroke, without throttling or Web Workers.

 Below are the detailed performance measurements, obtained using Node.js 14.3, Intel Core i7 (I7-9750H) 2.6 GHz.

+Searching:

 |                 | 2-4 words | 4-8 words |
 | --------------: | --------: | --------: |